• Skip to primary navigation

 Ingredients

 • Butter - for more ‘’cleaner’’ flavor (if you can say that) use unsalted butter.
-For more intense experience, use salted butter, both will work here.
+For a more intense experience, use salted butter, both will work here.

-• Spices - all spice, apple pie spice or pumpkin spice are easy choices here and will work great!
+• Spices - allspice, apple pie spice, or pumpkin spice are easy choices here and will work great!

 Tips